matt-antone/Scorer/memory-bank/activeContext.md

 - **Screensaver Enhancement:** The screensaver slideshow has been improved.
 It now randomizes the order of the billboard images and uses a slow, two-second fade animation for a smoother transition between slides.
 - **Bug Fix:** Resolved a startup crash (`TypeError`) caused by a refactoring mismatch between `main.py` and `websocket_server.py`.
 The `WebSocketServer`'s constructor was updated to accept the necessary callbacks directly, improving the code's robustness.
 - **Splash Screen Rework:** The splash screen has been changed from a timed, automatic transition to a manual one.
 It now features a large, styled "START" button that the user must press to enter the application.
 The logic for the splash screen has also been refactored into its own dedicated file (`screens/splash_screen.py`) for better code organization.
+- **Race Condition Fix**: Resolved a crash on the `ResumeOrNewScreen` by implementing the robust widget initialization pattern.
+This prevents an `AttributeError` that occurred when the screen's `on_enter` event fired before the UI widgets were fully loaded and ready.

 ## Active Decisions